 Ireland is a leading domicile within Europe for securitisation activity and the leading European jurisdiction by value for securitisation special purpose entities (SPEs).
 While the legislative regime incorporates a number of supportive taxation measures, no equivalent measures exist in the area of insolvency law.
 Issuers and originators in Ireland are subject to the general insolvency law and utilise well-established structures to insulate the underlying assets from the balance sheet (and insolvency estate) of the originator.
 See 1.3 Transfer of Financial Assets.

-While we have seen an increase in synthetic securitisations, an Irish securitisation of receivables is typically structured as a "true sale" via an assignment from the originator directly, or through an intermediary vehicle, to the issuer.
-True sale transactions are subject to two principal risks in an originator insolvency: recharacterisation of the sale as a secured loan and clawback on originator insolvency.
+While there has been an increase in synthetic securitisations in recent years, an Irish securitisation of receivables is typically structured as a “true sale” via an assignment from the originator directly, or through an intermediary vehicle, to the issuer.
+True sale transactions are subject to two principal risks in an originator insolvency: recharacterisation of the sale as a secured loan and claw-back on originator insolvency.
 Both true sale and synthetic securitisations may be impacted by rules on consolidation of assets, avoidance of certain contracts and examination of companies.

 Recharacterisation as Secured Loan

 A transfer of assets purporting to be a true sale may in certain circumstances be recharacterised by an Irish court as a secured loan.
 In determining the legal nature of a transaction, a court considers its substance as a whole, including economic features and the parties’ intention; and irrespective of any labels.